Skip to main content

 Continue reading

 Believe it or not, I can’t wait to spend the rest of the summer coding with high school students I haven’t yet met!
 Over the last two weeks, I helped high school juniors and seniors code websites advocating topics they care about passionately.
-I facilitated a sisterhood of young women lifting each other in praise and graduating from the Girls Who Code Summer Immersion Program (GWC SIP) with new skills, newfound friendships, and innovative perspectives on their futures.
+I facilitated a sisterhood of young women lifting each other in praise and graduating from the Girls Who Code Summer Immersion Program (GWC SIP).
+They gained new skills, newfound friendships, and innovative perspectives on their futures.
 And over the next 6 weeks, I will see another 60 students, from all over the world, take risks, be brave, and discover how great Computer Science can be.

 Continue reading